bhavyangupta/CarND-Traffic-Sign-Classifier-Project/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of training set is ?
-* The size of the validation set is 4410
+* The size of the validation set is ?
-* The size of test set is 12630
+* The size of test set is ?
-* The shape of a traffic sign image is (32 x 32 x 3)
+* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is 43
+* The number of unique classes/labels in the data set is ?

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set:
+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...

 ![alt text][image1]